 Make sure you know what it means to everyone.

 Asian language characters are very popular tattoos with non-Asian-language-speakers because the characters themselves are beautiful.
 This is true of Hebrew, Arabic, and several other languages with elegant letters.
 But unless you read and speak a language that utilizes logograms, you may not be aware of possible additional meanings.
 Many of these characters represent several words or ideas, depending on context.
 Are you absolutely certain that the Japanese character for “truth” doesn’t also mean “chicken pot pie” under certain circumstances?
 Also, if you don’t read the language and are choosing the character from flash art, how do you know it means what the parlor says it means?
 Husband Mike has the word “gratitude” on his forearm.
 He didn’t feel the need to get it written in Thai or Korean because it would be prettier.
 His native English worked just fine.
 This is a pet peeve of mine, I know, and I can’t help ranting a bit because it just irks me to no end.
 But putting my own overly-emotional reactions aside, I can assert dispassionately that selecting words or symbols that may have hidden or unknown meanings is ill-advised.
-You should know full well what your tattoos are telling people about yourself.
-Don’t let your tattoos tell people you’re ignorant.
+If you opt for actual words and language, you should know full well what your tattoos are telling people about yourself.
+Don’t let your word-based tattoos tell people you’re ignorant.

 Ask yourself: what will this say about me?